 When in Ann Arbor don’t miss:

 State Theater: An art deco theater offering independent films.
+It is affiliated with the Michigan Theater, mentioned above.

 Ann Arbor Summer Festival: A three-week festival featuring music, dance, comedy, film, circus and street arts.